 With all of these price increases in mind, TSCL has a petition active advocating for a $1,400 stimulus check to all receiving Social Security Payments.

-How Social Security COLA Works
+Social Security COLA Basics

 Each year, the Social Security Administration announces cost-of-living adjustment (COLA) for all recipients of social security retirement benefits and Supplemental Security Income.
 Currently, the yearly increase is determined using the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
 This figure determines the relative cost of goods and services and is calculated by the Bureau of Labor Statistics.